Arinze008/-Implement-Web-Apps-in-Azure/README.md

 Copilot can assist you in learning how to use the Azure scripting tools.
 Copilot can also assist in areas not covered in the lab or where you need more information.
 Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
 Take a few minutes to try these prompts.

 + Summarize the steps to create and configure an Azure web app.
-+ What are ways I can scale an Azure Web App?
++ What are ways I can scale an Azure Web App?.

-## Learn more with self-paced training

-+ [Stage a web app deployment for testing and rollback by using App Service deployment slots](https://learn.microsoft.com/training/modules/stage-deploy-app-service-deployment-slots/).
-Use deployment slots to streamline deployment and roll back a web app in Azure App Service.
-+ [Scale an App Service web app to efficiently meet demand with App Service scale up and scale out](https://learn.microsoft.com/training/modules/app-service-scale-up-scale-out/).
-Respond to periods of increased activity by incrementally increasing the resources available and then, to reduce costs, decreasing these resources when activity drops.

 ## Key takeaways